Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 String

-allows you to create a binding between DOM element attributes and
+bind-attr allows you to create a binding between DOM element attributes and

 Ember objects.
 For example:

-the value of the property referenced with "imageUrl"
+the value of the property referenced with "imageUrl" and its alt

-attribute with the value of the property referenced with "imageTitle"
+attribute with the value of the property referenced with "imageTitle".

 If the rendering context of this template is the following object: